Understanding Different Invoice Payment Terms

 When setting up invoice payment terms and conditions, there are several other factors to bear in mind.
 Remember that there is no blanket solution that applies to all clients.
 Even within certain industries, you may find a client who makes immediate payments upon receipt of an invoice, while another client in the same industry requires Net 60 terms.
 It’s up to you to work out a payment regimen that is suitable and applicable to both parties.

 There are certain elements that will determine how long you should let an invoice ride.
 The smaller the value of the invoice the quicker you want the payments to be received.
-Higher-value invoices may be more difficult to fulfil on the client’s behalf, so a little lenience goes a long way.
+Higher-value invoices may be more difficult to fulfill on the client’s behalf, so a little lenience goes a long way.
 It should clearly be specified whether there are late fees associated with invoice payments, and they should be communicated under the payment terms and conditions.

 The quicker you’re able to get paid, the better off your cash flow situation.
 There are ways that you can set up your invoices to ensure an improved cash flow situation, such as discounts on early payments.
 Prompt payment discounts (PPD) are commonly employed by small businesses to help them get their money in on time.
 If an invoice’s due date is Net 30, and they pay you after 2 weeks, you may wish to reward them with a discount.
 The value of this discount is entirely dependent upon you.
 Typical discounts range from 1% – 3% for early payments.
 Various automated invoicing systems allow you to offer favorable terms to your clients.